mivalek/website/content/about.md

 I'm sad to be leaving a career that's been my vocation but there are also exciting things on the horizon...

-<div id="" class="wide-image" alt="With Tobey, my bike, in the far north of Scotland" style="background-image:url(/img/john_o_groats.jpg);" loading="lazy"></div>
+<div id="pic-1" class="wide-image lazy" alt="With Tobey, my bike, in the far north of Scotland"></div>

 Outside of professional life, I keep a relatively wide range of interests, excelling in none at all.

 I discovered climbing around the time I turned 30 and it's since become my main hobby.
 That means that I do it often, not that I'm good at it.
 I've climbed 6c+/V5 indoors and, as many will attest, I am a general waste of time and a potential hazard out on the crag.
-A bit of advice: If you're also going to discover climbing, make sure you do it while your body still adapts with relative ease.
+A bit of advice: If you're also going to discover climbing, make sure you do it earlier in your life than I did, while your body still adapts with relative ease.
 You're welcome.

-I ride a Trek Émonda S5 road bicykle called Tobey and it's a much better bike than I will ever be a cyclist.
+I ride a Trek Émonda S5 road bicycle called Tobey which is a much better bike than I will ever be a cyclist.
-Together, we've made it atop the [Bealach na B&agrave;](https://cyclinguphill.com/100-climbs/bealach-na-ba/) as part of my attempt at the North Coast 500 route.
+Together, we've made it atop the [Bealach na B&agrave;](https://cyclinguphill.com/100-climbs/bealach-na-ba/) as part of my attempt at the North Coast 500 route.\
-It hurt.
+It hurt.\
-A lot.
+It hurt a lot.

 Not really a runner, I had the good sense to run the 2019 Edinburgh Marathon and failed my 2:45:00 target by 42 seconds.
 Yay!
 I couldn't walk for the next two days.
 Five stars, won't do again.

-<div id="" alt="Me hanging from a boulder in Fontainebleau, France" class="wide-image" style="background-image:url(/img/font.jpg);" loading="lazy"></div>
+<div id="pic-2" alt="Me hanging from a boulder in Fontainebleau, France" class="wide-image lazy"></div>

 I have a tendency to embark on random crafts projects that end up consuming my entire being for hours, nay days, on end.